Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Experiments

-\textbf{Attention Head \&Layer.} We then investigate the index of the layers $L$ and attention heads $H$ for retrieval and grounding, as presented in Table.\ref{ablation_re} and Table.\ref{ablation_vg}.
+(2)\textit{ Attention Head \&Layer:} We then investigate the index of the layers $L$ and attention heads $H$ for retrieval and grounding, as presented in Table.\ref{ablation_re} and Table.\ref{ablation_vg}.
 Specifically, we train a series models using FDA but using different $L$ and $H$: for layers, we use all, 0-1, and 0 layers, denoted as $L^{all},L^{0-1},L^0$; for attention heads, we use all heads, 1st half (0-5) and the second half (6-11), denoted as $H^{all},H^{0-5},H^{6-11}$.
 For T2IR/I2TR, as shown in Table.\ref{ablation_re}, we find that the shallow implementations of FDA, i.e., $L^0/L^{0-1}, H^{0-5}$ consistently yield the best performance on robustness on \textbf{all models}.
-Specifically, $L^0, H^{0-5}$ constantly achieves the best clean performance, leading other counterparts by 0.1-0.2\%.
+Specifically, $L^0, H^{0-5}$ constantly achieves the best clean performance, leading other counterparts by 0.1$\sim$0.2\%.
 We further test the leading 3 settings on retrieval tasks, i.e., $L^{all}/L^0/L^{0-1}, H^{0-5}$ on VG.
 As shown in \ref{ablation_vg}, we find the shallow $L^{0-1},H^{0-5}$ settings still top w.r.t. both adversarial and clean examples, leading other settings by 10-20\%/0.3-0.4\%, respectively.

-Overall, while FDA behaves slightly differently across settings/tasks, its effectiveness remains solid and insensitive to the head/layer parameters.
+Overall, FDA remains solid and insensitive to the head/layer parameters.